 Do I really need to measure light?

+Light measurements are helpful in setting up a plant growing area but should be used only as a guide.
+The human eye is a poor judge of light intensity because it automatically adjusts to different light levels.
 Light meters that measure foot-candles may be used if available.
 Photographic light meters normally do not read in foot-candles, but some manufacturers supply a conversion table.
 When available, these may also be used.

-What window produces the best light?
+What window provides the best light?

-Consider size, direction, overhang and shade from trees or buildings.
+When choosing windows to place plants near, consider size, direction, overhang and shade from trees or buildings.
 Large windows provide the best growing conditions and allow plants to be placed fairly far back into a room.
 But even low-light plants usually do not receive enough light at distances greater than 10 feet from an average window.
 The best windows for plants are those not shaded by a large overhang, trees or structures.

 Windows facing south provide the brightest light conditions for the longest duration.
 In winter, any houseplant benefits from the light of a south window.
 However, plants that do not need bright light may be sunburned by the bright light at south windows in late spring, summer or early fall.
 Place plants requiring less light, such as African violets, at a north window or to the side or interior of a large south window during these times.
 South windows are most appropriate for plants requiring bright light and some direct sunlight.

-East and west windows are well suited to many plants in the medium light range, while north windows are satisfactory only for plants requiring the lower light levels.
+East and west windows are well suited to many plants in the medium light range, whereas north windows are satisfactory only for plants requiring the lower light levels.
 These plants should not receive direct sunlight.